AI News Digest

 OpenAI officially rolled out its long-rumored ChatGPT Pro tier at $100/month, positioning it well above the existing $20 Plus plan.
 The Pro tier unlocks higher usage caps, priority access to new models, and advanced features aimed at power users and developers who have been hitting rate limits on the standard plan.

-This is a clear signal that OpenAI is pushing toward sustainable revenue — and that the gap between consumer and professional AI tooling is widening fast.
+OpenAI is clearly pushing toward sustainable revenue, and the gap between consumer and professional AI tooling is widening fast.
 If you’re building on the OpenAI API, expect your users to start asking which tier they need for your product.

 Anthropic Unveils Claude Mythos for Security Research